0110010101100001/static-site-project/README.md

 #### Stretch Goals
 - Deploy both flask apps
 - Host other "home page"
+- Make about page "about me".. in ASSEMBLY CODE! >:D

 #### Challenges Overcome
 - Handling specificity in custom CSS with bootstrap classes